 Irish government advice

 Coronavirus (Covid-19) health advice

 If you are returning to the UK or Ireland from Thailand, check the latest advice on Covid-19 here:

 If you are in Thailand now or are planning any travel, please refer to the latest updates from Thailand’s Ministry of Public Health here:

 Some airlines have cancelled or rescheduled services.
 If you have any upcoming travel planned, we advise keeping in contact with your airline or travel agent for their advice.

 Passengers may check flight schedules and make changes to itineraries themselves on thaiairways.com website.
-For ticket adjustments or more information, ROP members can contact THAI Sales Offices or visit thaiairways.com/rop.
+For ticket adjustments or more information, Royal Orchid Plus members can contact THAI Sales Offices or visit thaiairways.com/rop.

 Tourism Thailand (UK & Ireland)

 The Tourism Thailand (UK & Ireland) office continues to operate in line with the latest advice from the UK government and the authorities in Thailand.
-This means our staff and social media teams are working from home wherever possible and may not always be able to respond immediately to messages.
 For any enquiries please email: